We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Torque Wrench Safety Tips

-Before using a torque wrench, it’s recommended to inspect the tool and any sockets or fasteners that will be used with the wrench.
-If the torque wrench or any accessories are cracked, dented, or warped, these parts should be replaced before proceeding.
+Before using a torque wrench, it’s recommended to inspect the tool and any sockets or fasteners that will be used with it.
+If the wrench or any accessories are cracked, dented, or warped, these parts should be replaced before proceeding.
 Similarly, if a torque wrench is dropped on the ground or knocked against a hard object, users will need to put the project on hold until they can recalibrate the wrench.
 This is because the impact from dropping or hitting the wrench can throw the tool out of calibration.

 Additionally, it is important to avoid using the torque wrench to loosen nuts, bolts, or any other type of fastener.
 These sensitive tools are only designed for tightening.
 Using the torque wrench to loosen a fitting can reduce the accuracy of the tool, requiring more frequent calibration to keep the torque wrench functioning properly.